snsaiphoo/binf6110_assignment1/README.md

 samtools index aln.sorted.bam [16]
 ```
 ### Variant Calling
+The variant calling step will be performed using Clair3, which is run within an Apptainer container on the DRAC cluster.
+Clair3 is a long-read-based variant caller used to identify SNPs and small deletions or insertions between the assembly and reference [19].

 ### Alignment Visualizations with IGV
 The alignment results will be visualized with IGV version 2.19.7 [18].
 Import BAM file and Assembly information and visualize the coverage patterns and structural differences.